kavia-common/personal-study-tracker-223925-223980/WebFrontend/README.md

 - /study (protected)
 - /sessions (protected)
 - /leaderboard
+- /scores (optional, requires Supabase env vars)

 ## Environment
 Create a `.env` file from `.env.example` and set at minimum:

 ```
 REACT_APP_API_BASE=http://localhost:3001
+# Scores page (Supabase)
 REACT_APP_SUPABASE_URL=your-supabase-url
 REACT_APP_SUPABASE_KEY=your-supabase-anon-key
 ```

+Notes:
+- For Create React App (react-scripts), only variables prefixed with `REACT_APP_` are exposed to the browser build.
+- After changing `.env`, you must restart `npm start` to propagate changes.
-Do not hardcode configuration in code.
-These values are read at runtime via `process.env.REACT_APP_*`.
+- Do not hardcode configuration in code.
+Values are read at runtime via `process.env.REACT_APP_*`.

 ### Supabase Setup (for Scores page)
 - Create a Supabase project at supabase.com and obtain: